Seeking support

-Each kidnapping is unique and there is, therefore, no āstandardā approach to the media.
-You should always think carefully before engaging with them.
+Each hostage situation is unique and there is, therefore, no âstandardâ approach to the media.
+You should always think carefully before engaging with journalists.

-Potential pitfalls of publicity include:
+Potential pitfalls of publicity may include:

 Once you have publicised the case, you cannot undo this action.
-The media will be encouraged to continue contacting you for comment ā even after the kidnap.
+The media will be encouraged to continue contacting you for comment â even after a hostage’s release.

 There are some cases where the media can play a useful role.
-You might want to give a statement if the news of the incident is publicised, or the authorities may encourage you to make a plea.
-If you are considering going to the media about the kidnapping incident, identify your objectives and consider how you will manage reactions and media requests in the long term.
+You might want to give a statement if the news of the incident is publicised, or those managing the incident may encourage you to make a plea.

 In all cases, it is advisable to make decisions about the media in conjunction with the people who are managing negotiations and have a full picture of communications and background information.